organic1338/ppc_forward_service/README.md

 - Genesys webhook triggerred, fetched the information published by the low code
 - Call summary and other relevant fields from the conversation is shown in genesys 🎉

+## Single-slot queue semantics
+- The service now behaves like a queue with capacity **1 per customer**.
+- An admin `POST /forward-info` waits until the customer slot is free (no timeout), then queues its payload and returns immediately with `"status":"queued"`.
+- Once queued, the item must be consumed within **10 seconds**; otherwise it expires and is dropped.
+- Only one unconsumed entry can exist at a time for a customer.
+If another admin call arrives while one is pending, it waits (potentially forever) until that pending item is consumed or expires, then proceeds.
+- The customer `GET /forward-info` always returns the **latest unconsumed** item, consumes it (removing it from the queue), and ignores the `phone_number` query param.
+- Concurrency edge case: if two admin calls land simultaneously on an empty queue, one enqueues and the other waits; if the first item is consumed within 10s the waiter proceeds immediately, otherwise it proceeds after the first item expires at 10s.

 ## Deployment
 - Deployed on aws ec2 machine called ppc-forward